sebasgverde/rnn-cells-music-paper/README.md

 #### Generating songs

-Now that we have reduced the problem to 9 models (best learning curve for each pair datset-cell), we will generate 100 songs with each model, using always the same seed and size (just modify the generate9timesn script with the apropiate layer number)
+Now that we have reduced the problem to 9 models (best learning curve for each pair dataset-cell), we will generate 100 songs with each model, always using the same seed and size (just modify the generate9timesn script with the appropriate layer number)
 ```
 mkdir ~/exampleresearch/experiments/
 mkdir ~/exampleresearch/experiments/generated
 ./rnn-cells-music-paper/paper_scripts/generate9timesn.sh
 ```
-This will create 9 folders, each with 200 files, the 100 songs as midi and as pickle file with the song as list.
+This will create 9 folders, each with 200 files, the 100 songs as midi and as pickle file with the song as a list.
 ![](https://sebasgverde.github.io/rnn-cells-music-paper/images/song_generated_files.png)

 #### Models metric evaluation
 The next step is to use the music_geometry_eval library to test the tonality of the models.
-This script, will apply 3 quantitative metrics (Conjunct Melody Motion, Limited Macroharmony and Centricity) to each set of 100 songs.
+This script will apply 3 quantitative metrics (Conjunct Melody Motion, Limited Macroharmony and Centricity) to each set of 100 songs.
 The output file will have 9 tables with all the songs, different latex tables with summary information, the list of the most representative song of each model (the song whose metrics have the lower euclidean distance to the mean of the 100) and finally, a latex table with the mean and standard deviation for each metric in each model for each 100 song set.
 ```
 python rnn-cells-music-paper/paper_scripts/eval_n_songs.py --generated_dir ~/exampleresearch/experiments/generated > ~/exampleresearch/experiments/metrics_eval_100_songs.txt
 ```
-After that create a folder and move each of the most representative songs there, this script will generate the latex code for table with those metrics
+After that, create a folder and move each of the most representative songs there, this script will generate the latex code for the table with those metrics
 ```
 python rnn-cells-music-paper/paper_scripts/eval_most_rep_songs.py --songs_folder ~/exampleresearch/experiments/most_repres_songs > ~/exampleresearch/experiments/metrics_eval_most_repres_songs.txt
 ```

-#### Analysing tonality of the models quantitativaly
+#### Analysing tonality of the models quantitatively

-In order to analyse it, it is necessary to have a base line applying the metrics to the dataset:
+In order to analyze it, it is necessary to have a baseline applying the metrics to the dataset:
 ```
 python rnn-cells-music-paper/paper_scripts/dataset_metric_eval.py --pickles_dir ~/exampleresearch/dataset > ~/exampleresearch/experiments/metrics_eval_dataset.txt
 ```
-Once you compile the latex tables, they will loke like this:
+Once you compile the latex tables, they will look like this:

 #### Dataset
 ![](https://sebasgverde.github.io/rnn-cells-music-paper/images/metric_table_dataset.png)